anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Happiness is found in doing, not merely possessing.
+Quote: Intuition is the supra-logic that cuts out all the routine processes of thought and leaps straight from the problem to the answer.

-By: Napoleon Hill
+By: Robert Graves